hei-synd-iiot/golang/docs/index.md

     Go structs are typed collections of fields that allow you to group data together to form records.
 Structs are used to define custom data types in Go, enabling you to create complex data structures with multiple fields and values.
 Structs are a fundamental feature of Go and are commonly used to represent objects and entities in a program.

+??? tip "Field visibility is controlled by the first letter of the field name."
+    As we see later, the visibility of struct fields is controlled by the first letter of the field name.
+Fields that start with an uppercase letter are **exported** and can be accessed from outside the package, while fields that start with a lowercase letter are **unexported** and can only be accessed from within the package.
+This convention helps enforce encapsulation and data hiding in Go programs.

 ### Methods